ucfopen/sequencer-materia-widget/src/_guides/player.md

 ### Submitting ###

-When you've ordered the tiles to your liking click on the **Submit** button.
+When you've ordered the tiles to your liking click on the **Submit Sequence** button.
 This will show you how many items you have in the right sequence.
-If you don't have the correct sequence you may be deducted points based on the **Penalty information** (in this example every incorrect submission deducts 10 points).
-Once you've submitted the correct sequence or are deducted 100 points you'll be taken to the score screen.
+You can continue submitting sequences until you receive a 100% score or run out of guesses.
+The remaining guess count is displayed under the **Try Again** button.
+You can always complete the widget early, which will give you a score based on your highest scoring submission.